Caring Staff Available 24/7 | (323) 469-6000 | CONTACT

 What Makes a Jewish Funeral Unique?

-Jewish funerals are deeply rooted in tradition and focus on honoring the deceased with dignity and respect.
-Unlike many other funeral customs, Jewish funerals are typically simple, reflecting the values of humility and equality in death.
+A Jewish funeral planning guide can help highlight how our funerals are deeply rooted in tradition, and how they emphasize honoring the deceased with dignity and respect.
+Unlike other funeral customs, Jewish funerals are typically simple, reflecting the values of humility and equality in death.

-When learning how to plan a Jewish funeral, it’s essential to understand that many aspects are guided by Jewish law (halakha), which emphasizes:
+When learning how to plan a Jewish funeral, it’s essential to understand that many aspects are guided by Jewish law (halakha), which emphasizes simplicity, humility, and respect.

 • Simplicity: Avoiding extravagant displays or embalming to maintain the natural state of the body.